valnicky/Ulight/README.md

 ## How can I contribute?

-Ulight is an Open Source project build by a team of Recipient of the Google Developer Challenge Scholarship 2017 - 2018 for Front-End Developer path (Europe).
+Ulight is an Open Source project build by a team of Recipient of the Google Developer Challenge Scholarship 2017 - 2018 for Front-End Developer path (Europe, Russia, Egypt, Israel, Turkey).

 What does it mean?